Banana research and

 Latest news and events

-Better Bananas is an initiative of the National Banana Development and Extension Program (BA16007).
-This project has been funded by Hort Innovation, using the banana research and development levy, co-investment from the Department of Agriculture and Fisheries and contributions from the Australian Government.
+Better Bananas is an initiative of the National Banana Development and Extension Program (BA19004).
+This project has been funded by Hort Innovation, using the banana research and development levy, co-investment from the Department of Primary Industries and contributions from the Australian Government.
 Hort Innovation is the grower-owned, not-for-profit research and development corporation for Australian horticulture.

 The project is supported by the Australian Banana Growers’ Council (ABGC).